XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 This setting does not directly configure RAM settings, but the choice of key-value store has important implications for RAM usage because of the different ways these technologies cache and index data for fast lookup.

-You can set the value to either `RocksDB` or `NuDB`.

-- If your server is a validator, it only needs a small amount of history, so use `RocksDB` for best performance.
-[Learn more](#more-about-using-rocksdb)

 - For most cases, use `NuDB` because its performance is constant even with large amounts of data on disk.
 A fast SSD is required.
 [Learn more](#more-about-using-nudb)

 - If you are using rotational disks (not recommended) or an unusually slow SSD, use `RocksDB`.
+You should avoid this setting for production servers.
 [Learn more](#more-about-using-rocksdb)

-The example `rippled-example.cfg` file has the `type` field in the `[node_db]` stanza set to `RocksDB`.
+The example `rippled-example.cfg` file has the `type` field in the `[node_db]` stanza set to `NuDB`.

 #### More About Using RocksDB

 [RocksDB](https://rocksdb.org/docs/getting-started.html) is an persistent key-value store built into `rippled`.

-RocksDB works well on solid-state disks.
-RocksDB performs better than NuDB when used with rotational disks, but you may still encounter performance problems unless you use solid-state disks.
+**Caution:** As of late 2021, the total size of the ledger has grown large enough that servers using RocksDB often struggle to maintain sync with the Mainnet.
+Large amounts of RAM can help, but you should generally use NuDB instead.

-RocksDB requires approximately one-third less [disk storage](#disk-space) than NuDB and provides better I/O latency.
+RocksDB is intended to work on either solid-state disks or rotational disks.
+It requires approximately one-third less [disk storage](#disk-space) than NuDB and provides better I/O latency.
 However, the better I/O latency comes as result of the large amount of RAM RocksDB requires to store data indexes.

-Validators should be configured to use RocksDB and to store no more than about 300,000 ledgers (approximately two weeks' worth of [historical data](#disk-space)) in the ledger store.

-RocksDB has performance-related configuration options that you can set in `rippled.cfg` to achieve maximum transaction processing throughput.
-Here is the recommended configuration for a `rippled` server using RocksDB:
+RocksDB has performance-related configuration options that you can tweak for more transaction processing throughput.
+Here is a recommended `[node_db]` configuration for RocksDB:

 ```
 [node_db]